canonical/craft-parts/docs/explanation/overlays.rst

 .. image:: /images/overlay_checksum.svg
    :alt: Diagram for generating the overlay checksum.

-Each layer combines its parameters with the checksum for the layer below it and checksums that in order to form its own checksum.
-The base layer is checksummed to feed the layer for the first part.
-As a result, a change to any layer will require the recalculation of the overlay for all layers above.
+Each layer's checksum is derived from the combination of the layer's properties and the checksum of the layer below it.
+As a result, a change to any layer will require the recalculation of the overlay for all layers above it, and an update to the base layer results in the recalculation of all overlays.
 The order of layers is determined by the :ref:`part_processing_order`.

 Filesystem Mutations
 ====================

-Mutations to the filesystem may include changes caused by Installation of OS packages (including package database updates), the execution of user scripts in the overlay filesystem context, or file filters.
+Mutations to the filesystem may include changes caused by the installation of OS packages (including package database updates), the execution of user scripts in the overlay filesystem context, or file filters.

-The outcome of the overlay step for each part includes solely the modifications made by that part to underlying layers..
+The outcome of the overlay step for each part includes solely the modifications made by that part to underlying layers.
 As a consequence, if no modifications are made, the result of the overlay step is empty and the result is the same as the four-step lifecycle without overlays.
 Subtractive changes such as file removals are allowed and handled through special whiteout files conforming to